apuunDTU/ECHO-Lab---test4/README.md

    }

    ```
-3. Make sure to add it inside the "events" array and separate it with a comma from the previous event

 ## ✅ Final Checklist for uploading projects:

  - Create a new project file in the Projects/ folder?
  - Use a clear and simple filename (like my-new-project.js)?
  - Fill in all the fields in the noteData object (title, date, image, etc.)?
  - Upload your image to the Assets/ folder?
  - Use the correct path to the image in your project file (Assets/your-image.png)?
  - Add your project name (without .js) to the project-list.json file?

 If you have any problems try asking Johan, Sarah or Ainoa.